2022-DEV2-023/BerlinClock/README.md

 The next two rows represent hours.
 The upper row represents 5 hour blocks and is made up of 4 red lamps.
 The lower row represents 1 hour blocks and is also made up of 4 red lamps.

 The next two rows represent the minutes.
-The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
+The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is yellow, the rest are red.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

 The final row shows the time in HH:MM format